Money Transmitter Applications/Forms

 Fees Effective July 1, 2017:

 Pursuant to K.S.A.
-9-509(d)(2),the Bank Commissioner has established the following 2018 money transmitter renewal fees.
-These fees will be based on the licensee's total transaction volume in Kansas reported as of December 31, 2015, using the table provided below:
+9-509(d)(2),the Bank Commissioner has established the following money transmitter renewal fees.
+These fees will be based on the licensee's total transaction volume in Kansas reported as of December 31 in the previous year, using the table provided below: